syncfusion-content/javascript-docs/js/Grid/Scrolling.md

 # Scrolling

-[Scrolling](http://help.syncfusion.com/js/api/ejgrid#members:allowscrolling "") can be enabled by setting [`allowScrolling`](http://help.syncfusion.com/js/api/ejgrid#members:allowscrolling "") as `true`.
-The height and width can be set to grid by using the properties [`scrollSettings.height`](http://help.syncfusion.com/js/api/ejgrid#members:scrollsettings-height "") and [`scrollSettings.width`](http://help.syncfusion.com/js/api/ejgrid#members:scrollsettings-width "") respectively.
+[Scrolling](http://help.syncfusion.com/js/api/ejgrid#members:allowscrolling "Scrolling") can be enabled by setting [`allowScrolling`](http://help.syncfusion.com/js/api/ejgrid#members:allowscrolling "allowScrolling") as `true`.
+The height and width can be set to grid by using the properties [`scrollSettings.height`](http://help.syncfusion.com/js/api/ejgrid#members:scrollsettings-height "scrollSettings.height") and [`scrollSettings.width`](http://help.syncfusion.com/js/api/ejgrid#members:scrollsettings-width "scrollSettings.width") respectively.

-I> [If [`width`](http://help.syncfusion.com/js/api/ejgrid#members:scrollsettings-width "") and [`height`](http://help.syncfusion.com/js/api/ejgrid#members:scrollsettings-height "") is not defined in the [`scrollSettings`](http://help.syncfusion.com/js/api/ejgrid#members:scrollsettings "") property then the horizontal and vertical scrollbar is enabled, only when the grid width is exceeded the browser width.]
+N> If [`width`](http://help.syncfusion.com/js/api/ejgrid#members:scrollsettings-width "width") and [`height`](http://help.syncfusion.com/js/api/ejgrid#members:scrollsettings-height "height") is not defined in the [`scrollSettings`](http://help.syncfusion.com/js/api/ejgrid#members:scrollsettings "scrollSettings") property then the horizontal and vertical scrollbar is enabled, only when the grid width is exceeded the browser width.

 The height and width can be set in percentage and pixel.
-The default value for [`height`](http://help.syncfusion.com/js/api/ejgrid#members:scrollsettings-height "") and [`width`](http://help.syncfusion.com/js/api/ejgrid#members:scrollsettings-width "") in [`scrollSettings`](http://help.syncfusion.com/js/api/ejgrid#members:scrollsettings "") is 0 and `auto` respectively.
+The default value for [`height`](http://help.syncfusion.com/js/api/ejgrid#members:scrollsettings-height "height") and [`width`](http://help.syncfusion.com/js/api/ejgrid#members:scrollsettings-width "width") in [`scrollSettings`](http://help.syncfusion.com/js/api/ejgrid#members:scrollsettings "scrollSettings") is 0 and `auto` respectively.

 The following code example describes the above behavior.